risunCode/SP_Aftersales_tool/README.md

 > [!IMPORTANT]
 > Brought to you by: RisunTuru
-> All credits goes to respective owners. (create pull request for credits or removal).
+> - all credits goes to respective owners. (create pull request for credits or removal).
 > - Terakhir diedit pada 4 Maret 2025

 ## Mediatek Bypass Auth